Discover who lived in your house before you with address search

 From this page, you can search by record set, street name and location.
 Our smart spelling variants tool will help you overcome mistakes in the records while the search radius can help you narrow or broaden your search to pinpoint the place you're looking for.

 As you type a place into the 'Location' search field, our clever predictive system will suggest matches for your search.

 So for example, if you were to start typing in 'Weston' into the 'Location' field, you'll see a range of suggestions for places with 'Weston' at the start of their name.

 If you were more specific, and typed 'Regent Road' into the 'Street name' search field, then that would bring up results for every 'Regent Road' in the record collections.

 Then, by clicking on your results, you will be taken to a list of all the houses on that particular road or street.

 From there, you simply select the house you're interested in, and you will be taken to a transcription of the census record for that property.

 The address search tool also recognises abbreviations ('St' for 'Street', 'Rd' for 'Road' etc).

-On Findmypast's search pages, you don't need to fill in all of the fields.
-Therefore, you can easily find all instances of a particular road name we have if you are not sure of any of the other historical information.
+With Findmypast's intuitive search, you don't need to fill in all of the fields.
+Therefore, you can easily find all instances of a particular road name even if you're not sure of any of the other historical information.
 Watch this video for a quick recap on the steps for searching by address.

 How to use 1939 Register map search